Architecture Overview¶

 processes, dynamic startup files, and host networking.

-The runtime therefore has to preserve ordering across:
+The runtime has to carry out the resulting host work across:

 - kernel-worker RPCs,